Memonia/Barbados/README.md

 #### Status
 This is a personal project.
 No consistent development or maintenance is planned for the future.

 ## About
-Barbados is an embedded, single-file document store supporting simple CRUD operations and querying capabilities.
-Some of the features include:
+Barbados is an embedded document store, which works in multithreaded environments and handles nested documents without sacrificing performance or features.
-* **BTree-based indexing:** each collection has a clustered index by default and may have an unlimited number of non-clustered indexes.
+* **BTree-based indexing:** each collection has a default clustered index and may have an unlimited number of non-clustered indexes.
 * **Concurrency control:** supports multiple simultaneous readers or a single writer per collection.
 * **Nested documents:** allows for partial loading and indexing of nested documents at any depth.
-* **Zero maintenance:** supports automatic index rebalancing and automatic page compacting.
-* **Custom storage format:** loading documents into memory does not require a deserialisation step.
+* **Custom storage format:** loading documents in memory does not require a deserialisation step.

 ## How to use it
 Barbados is shipped as two separate NuGet packages: [Barbados.StorageEngine](https://www.nuget.org/packages/Memonia.Barbados.StorageEngine) and [Barbados.QueryEngine](https://www.nuget.org/packages/Memonia.Barbados.QueryEngine).
 The storage engine provides collections, indexing and documents, while the query engine builds on top of it and provides support for queries.
-Below is a code snippet highlighting some basic functionality.
+Below is a code snippet highlighting basic functionality.

 ```c#
  using Barbados.QueryEngine.Query;